 What Are the Most Common Types of Premises Liability Claims?

 Ultimately, liability can be imposed on the property owner and/or an occupier on the premises if their negligence causes injury to a lawful visitor.
-If you believe that a dangerous condition on a property belonging to someone else caused you harm, speak to a lawyer promptly.
+If you believe that a dangerous condition on a property belonging to someone else caused you harm, it is in your best interest to speak to a lawyer promptly.

 How Long Do I Have to File a Premises Liability Lawsuit in Connecticut?